 Thu, Jan 24 BEIJING.
 Sightseeing today includes the famous Beijing Zoo, Hutongs and the Peking Opera.
 Enjoy a farewell “Peking Duck” dinner at a local restaurant.
 (B,L,D)

 Fri, Jan 25 BEIJING.
 Day free for independent exploration.
-Attend an evening concert by the Augustana Band at the Beijing Concert Hall.
+Evening concert at the Beijing Concert Hall.
 (B,L,D)